 Quite an interesting and useful online course for those of you who are seriously interested in Persian.
 The course is offered by the Australian National University.
 There are four levels to complete (Introductory A & B, Intermediate A & B).
 Each level has 13 lessons.

 Introductory A level is open to all and you can start studying it right now.
 This is the first lesson of Persian and it will be useful for learning the alphabet.

 However, for completing the next levels, you are required to enroll at the ANU or apply as an international student from other international universities.
 You can find more information on the introductory page of Persian Online.

 If you have any questions, you can write an email to the Centre for Arab & Islamic Studies at ANU (you can find the email address at the bottom of that page).

 This free online source created by the University of Texas at Austin may be useful as a web-based supplemental resource and reference grammar of Persian.

 You can find the main subjects organized in the left navigation menu.
 Grammar points are explained

-There are short videos in the Culture & Video section, Vocabulary Lists with audio for study, and multiple choice Persian Quizzes for review.
+There are short videos in the Culture & Video section, Vocabulary Lists with audio for study, and multiple-choice Persian Quizzes for review.
 For writing assistance, see The Writing System and How to Type in Persian.

 Price: Free sample lessons / $89 - $449

 If you are rather interested in the spoken Persian classes, you might consider the Fluent Farsi online course.
-This is a vernacular-oriented Persian course which consists of 80 Persian lessons presented in 24 professional videos, each video 30 minutes on average.
+This is a vernacular-oriented Persian course that consists of 80 Persian lessons presented in 24 professional videos, each video 30 minutes on average.